Wotton Underwood

 Wotton Underwood is a village and civil parish in Buckinghamshire, England, 7 mi north of Thame, Oxfordshire.

 The toponym is derived from the Old English for "farm near a wood".
 It is recorded in the Anglo-Saxon Chronicle of AD 848 as Wudotun and in the Domesday Book of 1086 as Oltone.
 The affix "Underwood" was added later to distinguish the village from other places also called Wotton.
 The affix means "near the wood" and refers to the village's nearness to the ancient Bernwood Forest.

 The present manor house in the village, Wotton House, dates from the early eighteenth century, but has been much altered since, notably by John Soane in the 1820s.
-The former stables, now called South Pavilion, was the home of actor Sir John Gielgud; it was bought by Tony and Cherie Blair for £4m, in 2008.
+The former stables, now called South Pavilion, was the home of actor John Gielgud; it was bought by Tony and Cherie Blair for £4m, in 2008.

 Church

 The parish church of All Saints is a Grade II* listed building, with parts dating from the 12th century: it was largely rebuilt in 1867 by G. E. Street for the Duke of Buckingham.
 The South aisle contains several monuments to members of the Grenville family, who were lords of the manor from the 12th to the 18th century.
 There are also monuments to Richard, 3rd Duke of Buckingham and Chandos (d.
 1889), and his wife Caroline, Duchess of Buckingham and Chandos (d.
 1874).

 All Saints's Church is a member of the Bernwode Benefice of the Church of England, which covers Wotton Underwood, along with the village parishes of Ashendon, Boarstall, Brill, Chilton, Dorton, and Ludgershall.